orangejuice/blog/data/activity/book-岛上书店-2015/record.en.md

 date: 2024-04-01 23:33:42+08:00
 douban:
   rating: 7.5
-  subtitle: "[US] Gabrielle Zevin / 2015 / Jiangsu Phoenix Literature and Art
+  subtitle: by Gabrielle Zevin / 2015 / Jiangsu Phoenix Literature and Art Publishing
-    Publishing House"
 ---

-Via tw Huangpu Memory, there is the most difficult year in everyone's life, making life wonderful and expansive.
+Via Twitter @HuangpuMemory, everyone has the hardest year in their life that makes life beautiful and expansive.

-—Gabrielle Zevin, "The Storied Life of A.J.
-Fikry"
+—from 'The Storied Life of A.J.
+Fikry' by Gabrielle Zevin